 Highland Road Park Observatory

-For the sixth consecutive year at HRPO, big things in the Universe take a backseat to all things tiny.
+For the seventh consecutive year at HRPO, big things in the Universe take a backseat to all things tiny.
 Dr. Juana Moreno and her colleagues return for another celebration of nanotechnology!

 When reduced to the width of a human hair or smaller, ordinary materials often take on extraordinary properties.
 The iridescent colors in butterfly wings are not created by pigments but instead by tiny patterns on the wings.
 Tinted glass in old cathedrals was made by mixing different sizes of gold particles to create a wide variety of colors.
 We are just beginning to understand these fascinating phenomena and their potential uses in everyday life.
 Nanotechnology promises advanced information processing and storage, new medical treatments and much more.

 Sponsors of NanoDays include LSU’s Department of Physics and Astronomy, LSU’s Center for Computation and Technology, LSU’s Department of Chemistry, the Society of Physics Students, and the Louisiana Alliance for Simulation-Guided Materials Applications.